YerevaNN/dmn-ui/README.md

 ## Build

-To build your UI files run:
+If you want to build your files (create production ready version) you should run:

 ```bash
 $ gulp build